mrhuke/unsupervised_two_speaker/README.md

 algorithm for two-speaker separation.

-System requirements:
+Requirements:

+- The input mixture (the wav file) needs to have a sampling frequency of 16 kHz

-It is recommended to run the algorithms under a Linux system in MATLAB.
-The main program will call external executable files which are already compiled in Linux version 2.6.32-358.2.1.el6.x86_64 in a REHL 6.4 distribution.
-Otherwise you have to compile the tandem algorithm (source code in folder "tandem") and segmentation algorithm (source code in folder "segment") and generate your own executables.
+- The algorithms can only run in MATLAB under Linux

+- The main MATLAB program will call external executables compiled in Linux version 2.6.32-358.2.1.el6.x86_64 in a REHL 6.4 distribution.
+In other systems, you have to compile the tandem algorithm (source code in folder "tandem") and segmentation algorithm (source code in folder "segment") and generate your own executables.

-It requires a 16-kHz time-domain cochannel speech as the input.
+- The tandem algorithm used here is not the most unpdated version.
+It does not generate and group T-segments.
+The newest version can be found at github.com/mrhuke/tandem

 Run an example: